gabrielgusn/http-validation-lib/README.md

 This is a npm lib project with a script made to detect and validate links in markdown text files.

-To run it, you will need to clone this repository and run in the command line interface the following commands:
+To run it, you will need to clone this repository and install the local dependencies of the project with

+`npm install`

+To run the script, in the command line interface, use the following commands:

 `npm run cli <path-of-the-directory-you-want-to-validate> validate`